 - advise clients on locks, safes and general security needs

-- unlock vehicles and make replacement keys if necessary
+- unlock vehicles and make replacement metal keys

-- develop and design electronic key systems and alarms, including transponder keys
+- produce and programme electronic transponder keys (remotes).

 Skills and knowledge

 Locksmiths need to have knowledge of: